GhostPack/SharpDPAPI/README.md

 When searching the registry with no other arguments, the command will recursively search the HKEY_LOCAL_MACHINE and HKEY_USERS hives.
 Use `/path` parameter to specify a root to key to search from (e.g. `/path:HKLM\Software`) and use the `/showErrors` argument to display errors that occuring during enumeration.

 When searching a file or folder, specify a path with `/path:C:\Path\to\file\or\folder` and optionally use `/maxBytes:<int>` to specify the number of bytes to read from each file (default: 1024 bytes).
 The command will read the bytes from the beginning of the file and search for DPAPI blobs.
+Use `/showErrors` to display an errors that occur during enumeration.

 When searching a base64 blob, specify the base64-encoded bytes to scan with the `/base64:<base64 str>` parameter.